viktech/Writing/SynScriptingLessonOne.md

 PPPS.  'sudo cat >> /etc/hosts
-192.168.1.136 metasploitable' 'more /etc/hosts' 'sudo service network-manager restart' now you can 'ping metasploitable' and 'nmap metasploitable' and it will auto resolve to the network IP.  if it looks funny or wrong in 'more' just 'sudo vim /etc/hosts' and fix it.
+192.168.1.136 metasploitable' 'more /etc/hosts' 'sudo service network-manager restart' now you can 'ping metasploitable' and 'nmap metasploitable' and it will auto resolve to the network IP.  if it looks funny or wrong in 'more' just 'sudo vim /etc/hosts' and fix it manually before bouncing the network stack.

 Good luck, happy hunting, and most importantly: have fun!
 Remember to take Virtual Machine Snapshots.